johsteffens/tbman/README.md

 ```
 <a name="anchor_multiple_managers"></a>
 ### Multiple managers
 Functions `tbman_` above relate to global management (one manager for everything).
 You can also create multiple individual, independent and dedicated managers using the the `tbman_s` object.
 Each manager has its own mutex.
-This is particularly helpful in multiple threads to reduce lock-contention by giving each thread its own manager.
+This is particularly helpful in a multi threaded context.
+Giving each thread its own manager for thread-local memory can reduce lock-contentaion.

 For each of above functions `tbman_` there exists a corresponding function with postfix `_s` meant for a dedicated manager instance.
 Except `tbman_s_open`, all functions `tbman_s_` take as first argument the reference to the dedicated manager instance.